James Bond: Post-Fleming novels

 After Fleming's death, a continuation novel, Colonel Sun, was written by Kingsley Amis (as Robert Markham) and published in 1968.
 Amis had already written a literary study of Fleming's Bond novels in his 1965 work The James Bond Dossier.
-Although novelisations of two of the Eon Productions Bond films appeared in print, James Bond, The Spy Who Loved Me and James Bond and Moonraker, both written by screenwriter Christopher Wood, the series of novels did not continue until the 1980s.
+Although novelisations of two of the Eon Productions Bond films appeared in print, James Bond, the Spy Who Loved Me and James Bond and Moonraker, both written by screenwriter Christopher Wood, the series of novels did not continue until the 1980s.
 In 1981, the thriller writer John Gardner picked up the series with Licence Renewed.
 Gardner went on to write sixteen Bond books in total; two of the books he wrote were novelisations of Eon Productions films of the same name: Licence to Kill and GoldenEye.
 Gardner moved the Bond series into the 1980s, although he retained the ages of the characters as they were when Fleming had left them.
 In 1996, Gardner retired from writing James Bond books due to ill health.

 In 1996, the American author Raymond Benson became the author of the Bond novels.
 Benson had previously been the author of The James Bond Bedside Companion, first published in 1984.

 By the time he moved on to other, non-Bond related projects in 2002, Benson had written six Bond novels, three novelisations and three short stories.

 After a gap of six years, Sebastian Faulks was commissioned by Ian Fleming Publications to write a new Bond novel, which was released on 28 May 2008, the 100th anniversary of Fleming's birth.
 The book—titled Devil May Care—was published in the UK by Penguin Books and by Doubleday in the US.
 American writer Jeffery Deaver was then commissioned by Ian Fleming Publications to produce Carte Blanche, which was published on 26 May 2011.
 The book turned Bond into a post-9/11 agent, independent of MI5 or MI6.
 On 26 September 2013, Solo by William Boyd, set in 1969, was published.
 In October 2014, it was announced that Anthony Horowitz was to write a Bond continuation novel.
 Set in the 1950s two weeks after the events of Goldfinger, it contains material written, but previously unreleased, by Fleming.
 Trigger Mortis was released on 8 September 2015.
 Horowitz's second Bond novel, Forever and a Day, tells the origin story of Bond as a 00 agent prior to the events of Casino Royale.
 The novel, also based on unpublished material from Fleming, was released on 31 May 2018.
-Horowitz's third Bond novel, With a Mind to Kill, was due to be published on 26 May 2022.
+Horowitz's third Bond novel, With a Mind to Kill, was published on 26 May 2022.
+Charlie Higson's first adult Bond novel, On His Majesty's Secret Service, was published on 4 May 2023 to celebrate the Coronation of King Charles III and support the National Literacy Trust.